 Face morphing can be used for gender obfuscation, as this study shows.
 In this case, a male/female face is used as an obfuscator, which provides to a target face the required gender information:

 - Male + Female obfuscator = Average female face.

 - Female + Male obfuscator = Average male face.

 To achieve better results, morphed images should be neutral and taken against a homogenous background.
 Delaunay triangulation is applied to separate morphing faces into a group of triangles to achieve results of higher quality.

 Obfuscation Attacks in Authorship Recognition

-Authorship is defined by the unique style, word choice, chord progressions, length of sentences, palette of colors, favored plots, and so on.
+Authorship is defined by an obfuscator’s unique style, word choice, chord progressions, length of sentences, palette of colors, favored plots, and so on.
 A few methods exist to overcome this obfuscation type, so far focusing on linguistics only.
 Among them are stylometric analysis, synonym-based classifiers, and Artificial Neural Network (ANN) approaches focusing on lexical properties, alternative readability measure, character count, and other features.

 - J. Dillinger is reported to be the first culprit who successfully used surgical obfuscation to conceal his fingerprints and face

 - A Survey on Anti-Spoofing Methods for Facial Recognition with RGB Cameras of Generic Consumer Devices